Feeding your baby during a hospital admission

 When can I start breastfeeding after surgery?

 If you require a general anaesthetic please tell the anaesthetist that you are breastfeeding.
-As soon as you are awake, alert and able to breastfeed your baby it is usually safe to do so as the drug does not remain in breast milk long.
-You should continue to express your milk to your maintain supply.
+As soon as you are awake, alert and able to breastfeed your baby it is usually safe to do so as the drug does not remain in the breast milk for a long period of time.
+You should continue to express your milk to maintain your supply if your baby is not with you.
 It may be useful to ask your health professional how you will expect to feel after surgery.
 Knowing what to expect will help you decide how you want to manage breastfeeding afterwards.

 Reference: